manishkatyan/bbb-mp4/README.md

 2. Google Chrome
 3. FFmpeg
 4. NodeJS
-5. Dependencies (`dependencies_check.sh`)
+5. Dependencies

+During this installation, `bbb-mp4-install.sh` will also do the following:
-`bbb-mp4-install.sh` will replace the default version of `post_publish.rb` with its version that will invoke `bbb-mp4.sh` to launch MP4 conversion after a class recording is processed and published by BigBlueButton.
+- update the default `post_publish.rb` to invoke `bbb-mp4.sh` that will start automatic MP4 conversion after a class recording is published.

-`bbb-mp4-install.sh` will create a directory `recording` at `/var/www/bigbluebutton-default` to store converted MP4 videos that can be accessed via browser.
+- create a directory `recording` at `/var/www/bigbluebutton-default` to store converted MP4 videos that can be accessed via browser.
+- update the default playback at `/var/bigbluebutton/playback/presentation/2.0/playback.html` to redirect to MP4 videos at `/recording`.

 ```sh
 # give bigbluebutton user sudo access